-If you've only just installed League of Legends, and played a few introductory games, you may feel as if you have no clue what is happening and what you're supposed to be doing.
+If you've only just installed League of Legends and played a few introductory games, you may feel as if you have no clue what is happening and what you're supposed to be doing.
 Don't worry, it's not you, the fault lies at the feet of the abysmal League of Legends tutorial.

 The current League of Legends tutorial doesn't actually teach you anything useful when it comes to playing League of Legends.
 Especially if you've never played a MOBA game before.
 Actually, it even teaches some wrong habits that take players some time to shake off.
 So, we bring you the ultimate beginner's guide to playing LoL, to help you get started on your journey.

-LoL Beginner Guide: League of Legends Fundamentals
+LoL Beginner's Guide: League of Legends Fundamentals

 League of Legends falls under the genre of games called MOBA.
 MOBA is an acronym for Multiplayer Online Battle Arena, and as such is a game focused solely on PvP.
 That doesn't mean that said PvP takes many forms and, killing enemies is actually not the most important thing when playing LoL.

-As we've said previously, League of Legends is a MOBA game.
 There are two things every MOBA game has in common.
 That is the main goal of the game, as well as the way to achieve that goal.

-What is the Goal in League of Legends?
+The Goal in League of Legends

 MOBA games in general, and thus League of Legends as well, follow a simple enough concept.
 Even though it's a fantasy game, and that may lead you to think of an MMO progression system, every League of Legends match is separate.